Banking Online Banking

 Bank of America® Travel Rewards credit card

-Bank of America's Travel Rewards credit card has no foreign transaction fees, and it enables you to earn travel rewards.
+Bank of America's Travel Rewards credit card has no foreign transaction fees, and you can earn travel rewards.
 This is great for freelancers who spend a lot of time traveling.

-You'll earn 1.5X points on all purchases and 3X points per $1 spent on travel purchases booked through the Bank of America Travel Center and 3 points per $1 spent on travel purchases booked through Bank of America's Travel Center.
+You can earn 1.5X points on everyday purchases and 3X points per $1 spent on travel purchases booked through the Bank of America Travel Center and 3 points per $1 spent on travel purchases booked through Bank of America's Travel Center.

 As a new cardholder you can also earn 25,000 online bonus points after you make at least $1,000 in purchases in the first 90 days of account opening - that can be a $250 statement credit toward travel purchases